 SELECTIVITY: A KEY TO SUCCESS

-Over the first 20 years of my career I achieved a lot of professional success.
+Over the last (almost) 30 years of my career I achieved a lot of professional success.
 It’s a source of pride.
 But more importantly, it’s given me the opportunity to be selective about the cases I take.

-It’s important to me to have enough time to spend with my family and do the things that – outside of the law – are really important to me.
+It’s critical to me to have enough time to spend with my family and do the things that – outside of the law – are really important to me.

 One of those things is to ride my bike to work.
-I’m fortunate that my route takes me through the Arboretum and along Interlaken Park.
+I’m fortunate that my route takes me over the 520 Bridge and through Interlaken Park.
 On the way to work I have time to start thinking about my day and how I’m going to make money for our clients.
-On the way home I can decompress and start thinking about what I’m going to do with the twins.
+On the way home I can decompress and start thinking about what I’m going to do with the crew.

 CONFLICT AND RESOLUTION